 Good Degree outcomes by gender

-In the last five years, outcomes were similar in terms of the proportion of males and females achieving good degrees (1sts or 2.1s).
+In the last five years, outcomes were similar in terms of the proportion of males and females achieving upper degrees (1sts or 2.1s).
 In 2019/20 the gap widened to a 13.1 percentage point difference but this gap has narrowed once more in 2020/21 and has re-established the usual pattern of outcomes.

 Figure 3.4.1: